Nikxxx007/fractol/README.md

 # fractol

-Fractol is a praphic project using C language and libmlx library
+Fractol is a graphic project using C language and libmlx library

 Description of the task you can find [here](./fractol.pdf)